zhouweimin-econ/QuantMacro/README.md

 PS1 is about approximation methods, such as Chebyshev polynomials;

-PS2 is about constructing different measure of Labor Share in US, UK, and Japan;
+PS2 is to constructing different measure of Labor Share in US, UK, and Japan;

 PS3:
 - compute different set-up in an infinite periods of Representative Agent economy;